johhell/TestChain.jl/README.md

 ## Testcase - level 0

-For testing the different models the original parameter-setting, with some modifications was used.
+For testing the various models, the original parameter settings were used with a few changes.

 ```julia
 @with_kw mutable struct Settings3 @deftype Float64